BlushLelo/CRUD/README.md

-# CRUD
+# Crud
-Java CRUD with Spring Boot and Mongo
+Java Crud with Spring Boot and Mongo